 10. Rejuvenate Your Body Through Sleeping

 Poor sleep often results in lethargy, lower grip strength and poor exercise performance the next day.
 Sleep loss also reduces your social interaction skills.
-Sleep helps in refreshing and rejuvenating your body over the 7-hour cycle so that you can feel sharper and more active throughout the next day.
+Sleep helps in refreshing and rejuvenating your body over the seven-hour cycle so that you can feel sharper and more active throughout the next day.